The Cotton Club

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Dixie accepts a position in Dutch Schultz's organization and begins his involvement with Vera, choosing to enter the dangerous world of mob politics and forbidden romance, while Sandman commits to performing at the Cotton Club., moving from reaction to action.

 At 65 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat The mob war intensifies as Dutch Schultz's rivalry with other gangsters escalates to violence, threatening everyone in their orbit.
+Of particular interest, this crucial beat The mob war intensifies as Dutch Schultz's rivalry with other gangsters escalates to violence, threatening everyone in their orbit.
 Dixie realizes he's in too deep, and Sandman faces brutal reminders of racial boundaries despite his success., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 98 minutes (75% through) represents the emotional nadir.
 Here, Dutch Schultz is assassinated in a brutal mob hit, the violence claims lives close to both Dixie and Sandman, and the dream of success in this world reveals its deadly cost - everything they've built is stained with blood and loss., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.